cytoscape/py4cytoscape/doc/concepts.rst

 ----------

-If you use py4cytoscape to create and run a Python workflow on the same workstation as your Cytoscape instance (either from the command line or in a Jupyter Notebook), you may not need sandbox features (but they may make your Python coding simpler).
+If you use py4cytoscape to create and run a Python workflow on the same workstation as your Cytoscape instance (either from the command line or in a Jupyter Notebook), you may not need sandbox features.
 If you use py4cytoscape from a Jupyter Notebook running on a remote server or on your Cytoscape workstation, you very likely **need** sandboxing.

 For context, py4cytoscape functions (e.g., ``open_session()``, ``save_session()``